inbravo/aws-feature-set/README.md

 ![](https://github.com/inbravo/aws-feature-set/blob/master/images/cloudguru/rds-multi-az.png)

 - RDS Read Replica Databases
+	- Different from multi-AZ
-	- Read-replica – async data transfer to another RDS instance.
-You can actually read from these instances, unlike Multi-AZ deployments.
-You can also have read replicas of read-replicas up to 5 copies.
-(Watch out as async causes latency)-
+	- Async data transfer to another RDS instance.
+You can actually read from these instances, unlike Multi-AZ deployments
+	- Can also have read-replicas up to 5 copies (Watch out as async causes latency)
-	- Read-replicas can be used for Dev/Test environments, run certain workloads only against them and not against direct production deployment – Intensive workloads
+	- Read-replicas can be used for Dev/Test environments, run certain workloads only against them and not against direct production deployment (Intensive workloads)
-	- *MySQL , MariaDB, PostgreSQL only for read-replicas , no Oracle & SQL Server*
+	- *MySQL, MariaDB, PostgreSQL, Aurora only for read-replicas, No Oracle & SQL Server*
-	- You cannot have read-replicas that have multi-AZ.
-However, you can create read replicas of Multi AZ source databases
+	- **You cannot have read-replicas that have multi-AZ.
+However, you can create read replicas of Multi AZ source databases**
 	- Read replicas can be of a different size than source DB
 	- Each read-replica will have its own DNS end point
 	- Automatic backups must be turned on in order to deploy a read replica
 	- Read Replicas can be promoted to be their own databases.
-This breaks replication.
-E.g. Dev/Test can be connected to the replica by first promoting it as DB itself
+This breaks replication. e.g. Dev/Test can be connected to the replica by first promoting it as DB itself
 	- Read Replicas can be done in a second region for MySQL and MariaDB – no PostgreSQL
 	- Application re-architecture is required to make use of Read replicas
 	- Read replicas are not used for DR. they are used for performance scaling only